IBM/build-custom-stt-model-with-diarization/WIKI.md

 # Summary

-In this code pattern, given a corpus file and audio recordings of a meeting or classroom, we train custom language and acoustic speech to text model to transcribe audios to get diarized textual output.
+In this code pattern, given a corpus file and audio recordings of a meeting or classroom, we train custom language and acoustic speech to text model to transcribe audios to get speaker diarized output.

 # Technologies